OpenSourceEconomics/econ-project-templates/docs/src/r_waf.rst

 While developing your code, errors will usually show up in the last step: The task returns an error and Waf stops.
 However, the errors do not have anything to do with Waf, it simply runs the code you wrote on your behalf.

 "Genuine" Waf errors will occur only if you made errors in writing the *wscript* files (e.g., syntax errors) or specify the dependencies in a way that is not compatible with a DAG (e.g., circular dependencies or multiple ways to build a target).
 A hybrid error will occur, for example, if a task did not produce one of the targets you told Waf about.
-Waf will stop with an error again and it lies in your best judgement of whether you misspecified things in your *wscript* file or in your research code.
+Waf will stop with an error again and it lies in your best judgment of whether you misspecified things in your *wscript* file or in your research code.

 By default, Waf will execute tasks in parallel if your computer is sufficiently powerful and if the dependency graphs allows for it.
 This often leads to a major speed gain, which comes as a free lunch.
 However, it can be annoying during the development phase because error messages from different tasks get into each others' way.
 You can force execution of a single task at a time by starting Waf with the ``-j1`` switch